sungpily/CarND-P2-Advanced-Lane-Lines/writeup.md

 ### Step 7.
 Warp the detected lane boundaries back onto the original image

+Next, the detected lane boundaries are marked with green color.
+This is done using `cv2.fillPoly()` function.
+The list of points going into this function is computed using the fitted curve determined in step 5.
+Once the lane boundaries are marked with green color on the warped image, this needs to be transformed back to the original image.
+I used the same function `cv2.warpPerspective()` that was used to create the warped image.
+But this time, instead of M matrix, I used the invese of the M matrix since the direction of the transformation is backward this time.
+The inverse of the M matrix is obtained using `np.linalg.inv()` function.
+The original image and the image with lane boundary are shown below.

 Original image             |  Image with lane boundaries :-------------------------:|:-------------------------:
 ![fig](./test_images/straight_lines1.jpg)  |  ![fig](./test_images/straight_lines1_final.jpg)

 ### Putting everything together